 All parents will be sent a letter from their child's school informing them about Operation Encompass.

-Operation Encompass will launch in Sunderland in Spring 2017.
+Operation Encompass launched in Sunderland in Spring 2017.
 For more information about Operation Encompass, please contact your school or visit http://www.operationencompass.org/